Hillsborough County, New Hampshire

 - 1990s-present: Hillsborough County becomes a hub for technology, healthcare, and education.

-This timeline provides a condensed summary of the historical journey of Hillsborough County, New Hampshire.
+This timeline provides a concise overview of the key events in the history of Hillsborough County, New Hampshire.